Viking, Denmark

 A girl with a bead necklace has been found in one of the inhumation graves.
 The same kind of beads could be purchased at the market in Ribe around the end of the 700s.
 The girl is buried on her right side in a sleeping position in a inhumation grave.
 Perhaps she was placed on a piece of leather.

-Remains of a horse from a horse sacrifice were found in the middle of the burial place.
+Remains of a horse from a horse sacrifice were found in the middle of the burial ground.
 This indicates that the burial place was founded with a sacrifice to the Norse gods.

-Traces of both the early and the later town trench have been found on the burialplace (see section 7).
+Traces of both the early and the later town trench have been found on the burial ground (see section 7).
 Across the paved parking lot, the previous town trench from the 800s is marked with a line of bricks.

 In 2012, excavations near the supermarket Netto on the other side of the street revealed more graves.
 This is the most northern part of the pagan burial place as far as we know.
 When you were in section 6, you were at the most southern part.

 11. and 12.
-News that changes the Danish history and the Viking Age history in Ribe
+News that changed the Danish history and the Viking Age history in Ribe

 Viking Age Christian Church and Christian funerals at Ribe Cathedral